oceanprotocol-archive/OEPs/11/README.md

 To support this, in the Services section of the DDO can be specified this configuration under the **"encryption"** attribute.
 This attribute encapsulate one object with the following attributes:

 * type - The type of encryption applied to the URL's.
-It could be SecretStore, EthSign, None.
+It could be SecretStore, RSAES-OAEP, None.
 * url (optional) - Url used during the encryption and decryption process.

 The different encryption procedures supported are: